Readers, subscribe for a freebie. Click Here!

 As a writer, you also need to be able to accept criticism and feedback about your manuscript.
 It truly makes it better.
 (Though it's your story, the professional editors really know what they're doing!)
 You can't take criticism personally.
 Oh, along with this, you also need to be able to accept rejection.
 Your first (or third) manuscript may never be published, but don't stop writing and learning if you have a story in you.

-Do I really need to revise my writing?
+Do you really need to revise your writing?

 In this post, I talked about how revisions are similar to home renovations.
 Because yes, good writers revise.